poppashingles/javascript_cards_against_humanity/README.md

-# JavaScript Group Project
+# Cards Against Javscript

-Using JavaScript and websockets to create an online mutiplayer cards against humanity version.
+Using JavaScript and websockets to create an online mutiplayer version of cards against humanity.